Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 We are all happiest when we feel like we're moving forward and making regular progress.
 As researchers Teresa Amabile and Steven Kramer discovered, it's actually the #1 contributor to being happy at work:

-Further reading: If your manager's employees don't know their goals, have them read How to help when your team member can't answer "What are your career goals?” for ideas on how to help them.
+- If some of your team doesn’t know how they want to grow, start here; How to help when your team member can't answer, "What are your career goals?”

 8. Identify future leaders